 - Insurance premiums vary depending on the value of your property and where it is located and the type of policy you purchase in terms of coverage level and deductible

-- Homeowners’ insurance can run from several hundred to several thousand dollars per year.
-Review homeowners insurance quotes if you are interested in getting a quote on homeowners’ insurance
+- Homeowners insurance can run from several hundred to several thousand dollars per year

 - Most condominium projects and co-ops charge property owners monthly fees for the maintenance and upkeep of the project

 - Some HOA fees may also include homeowners insurance as well

 - HOA fees vary depending on many factors including the size and age of the complex and value of the properties.
 HOA fees can run from less than $100 per month to over $1,000 per month

 - Depending on your loan program, the size of your loan and the amount of your mortgage relative to the value of your property (loan-to-value ratio or LTV ratio), you may be required to pay mortgage insurance

 - Private mortgage insurance (PMI) is typically required on a conventional mortgage when the LTV ratio exceeds 80% (so the amount of your loan exceeds 80% of the value of your house)

-- PMI typically requires the borrower pay an ongoing annual fee, paid monthly.
-PMI fees vary depending on many factors including LTV ratio, credit score, mortgage term, mortgage amount and mortgage type and can range from .20% to 1.65% of the mortgage amount
+- PMI typically requires the borrower pay an ongoing monthly fee.
+PMI fees vary depending on many factors including LTV ratio, credit score, mortgage term, mortgage amount and mortgage type and can range from .20% to 1.65% of the mortgage balance

-- The amount of ongoing MIP depends on mortgage amount, loan-to-value (LTV) ratio and mortgage term
+- The monthly FHA MIP fee depends on your mortgage amount, loan-to-value (LTV) ratio and mortgage term